APPFL/APPFL/docs/changelog/index.rst

 - Add a federated learning example on the Bridge2AI voice dataset.
 - Add a prototype scikit-learn trainer for non-deep-learning federated models.
 - Relax the ``numpy`` version requirement to allow ``numpy`` 2.x dependencies, reported by `@Étienne Bourbeau <https://github.com/bourdeet>`_ in `#433 <https://github.com/APPFL/APPFL/issues/433>`_.
+- Add a ``wandb_configs.exp_id`` option so that all clients of a federation can log into a single Weights & Biases run, which is useful when each client runs in its own process (e.g. gRPC).
+If unset, the id assigned by the server is used when available, otherwise a random one is generated.

 Bug Fixes
 ~~~~~~~~~